YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 [ui-tabs position="top-left" active="0" theme="lite"]
 [ui-tab title="From the webadmin"]

-You can easily create backup archives from the webadmin by going in `Backups > Local storage` and clicking on `New backup`.
+You can easily create backup archives from the webadmin by going to `Backups > Local storage` and clicking on `New backup`.
 You will then be asked to select which configuration, data and apps you want to backup.

 ![picture of YunoHost's backup pannel](image://backup.png)

 [/ui-tab]
 [ui-tab title="From the command line"]

-You can create a new backup archive with the command line.
-Here are a few simple example of commands and their corresponding behavior:
+You can create a new backup archive from the command line.
+Here are a few simple examples of commands and their corresponding behavior:

 - Backing up everything (all system parts and apps):